Takana Spaghetti (高菜スパゲティ)

 takana = mustard green

-It is rich in nutrients such as beta-carotene, vitamin C, vitamin B, vitamin K, iron, and potassium.
+Takana is a vegetable rich in nutrients such as beta-carotene, vitamin C, vitamin B, vitamin K, iron, and potassium.

-Takana contains a pungent ingredient called allyl isothiocyanate, which is said to have bactericidal and antibacterial properties as well as to stimulate the secretion of gastric juices and promote digestion.
+Takana contains a spicy ingredient called allyl isothiocyanate, which is said to have bactericidal and antibacterial properties as well as the effect of promoting the secretion of gastric juices and facilitating digestion.

-Takana can be eaten raw, but it is often processed and sold as pickles (takanazuke).
+Takana can be eaten raw, but it is common for ordinary households to purchase processed products.

-The most common takana pickles are pickled in salt and fermented with lactic acid, but some are made with soy sauce or miso.
+(The most common type of mustard greens is pickled in salt and fermented with lactic acid, but some are pickled in soy sauce or miso.)

 NUTRITION FACTS : Takana spaghetti